jurgen-kluft/ccode/README.md

     ccode.Init()

     // This will generate
-    // - .gitignore
+    // - ./.gitignore
-    // - .clang-format
+    // - ./.clang-format
-    // - source/test/cpp/test_main.cpp
+    // - ./source/test/cpp/test_main.cpp
     ccode.GenerateFiles()

-    // This will generate the Visual Studio solution and projects, CMakeLists.txt, Tundra build files or Zig build files ccode.Generate(mylibrary.GetPackage())
+    // This will generate the Visual Studio solution and projects, CMakeLists.txt,
+    // Tundra build files or Zig build files ccode.Generate(mylibrary.GetPackage())

-    // You can also insert generated C++ enums with ToString functions, the my_enums.h file should
+    // You can also insert generated C++ enums with ToString functions, the my_enums.h
-    // already exist and have 2 delimiter lines that you can configure as 'between'. ccode.GenerateCppCode("embedded/generate.cpp.json", "main/include/cbase/my_enums.h") }
+    // file should already exist and have 2 delimiter lines that you can configure as
+    // 'between'.
+    ccode.GenerateCppCode("embedded/generate.cpp.json", "main/include/cbase/my_enums.h")
+}
 ```